JayChase/func-py-with-poetry/README.md

 # Creating a Python Function App with Poetry

 A sample project that shows how to use Poetry in an Azure Function App.
 It includes local debugging in vscode and deployment with a Github Workflow.
+See this [blog post](https://www.usefuldev.com/post/Creating%20a%20Python%20Function%20App%20with%20Poetry) for a walkthrough of how to create the project.
+Or use the instructions below to work with this repo.

 ## working with this sample